-Almost every WordPress site needs a form of interaction with visitors, which can be created thanks to the form plugins.
-In our review for plugin Forminator we will look at a free WordPress solution from popular developer WPMUDEV.
+Almost every website made with WordPress needs a form of interaction with visitors, which can be created thanks to the form plugins.

 Table of content:

 No matter that the Forminator is a free plugin its features list is the same as he is a premium plugin.

 Forminator provides a visual drag and drops builder to create your own forms.
 His only drawback is that he doesn’t have a visual preview.